 Often standard oestrogen HRT is enough to treat symptoms, however there are some women who also benefit from the addition of testosterone.
 If it is appropriate, then testosterone can be prescribed from this clinic.

-The clinic also has arrangements with The Independent Pharmacy which is an online pharmacy who you can post your prescription to and they will send it to you in the post.
+The clinic also has arrangements with Cloudrx which is an online pharmacy we can email your prescription to, and they will send you the medication in the post.

 Currently this is not a service that is offered at our clinic, but we hope to be able to offer this in the future.
 We have good links with the local private gynaecology consultants and are happy to do a referral to them to have a Mirena® fitted, if required.

 We have good links with local private hospitals and can refer on for private investigations e.g. DEXA or pelvic ultrasound scans; or to other private specialists e.g. breast, cardiology, gynaecology.
 The fees for these investigations are set by the hospitals or the consultants themselves.
 We are unable to access NHS services from this clinic.